-Roads in the countryside can be quite dangerous because they have narrow bends and local drivers may not always slow down.
+Roads in the countryside can be quite dangerous because they have narrow bends and local drivers don't always slow down.
 Driving defensively is a good idea with a warning honk just as you turn a corner.
 Other roads may only have one-and-a-half lanes so proceed carefully.

 Always have a good map or rent a low cost satellite navigation system from us as signs can be few and far between.
-Also make sure to get a car with air conditioning as it is always hot and humid in Puerto Rico.
+It's highly recommended that you get a car with air conditioning as it is always hot and humid in Puerto Rico.

 25 miles per hour in the city

 55 - 65 miles per hour on highways

 It is worth knowing that distances are measured in kilometres but speed limits are done in miles.
 You'll get a fifty dollar fine plus five dollars for every mile per hour over the speed limit if you break the law.

 To be able to drive in Puerto Rico you need to be at least 18 years old but car rental companies will insist you are over 23.
 There may be a young driver surcharge for drivers between 23 – 25 years of age.
 Check when booking.